WuphonsReach/rimworld-wyd-Reinforced-Walls-Reworked-stronger-reinforced/README.md

 Is this completely overpowered?
 You bet.
 But your pawns are going to spend a lot more time doing repairs as a result.

+I've added the requirement of 1 plasteel and 1 devilstrand per wall segment to increase the costs a bit.

 - [Stronger Reinforced Walls](#stronger-reinforced-walls)
 - [Adding/Removing Mid-Game](#addingremoving-mid-game)
 - [Source and Feedback](#source-and-feedback)